Cblue19/Casaus-Portfolio/Part1.md

 # Final Project: Part 1
 ## Outline
 For my final project, I want to tell a story that highlights why childhood food insecurity is a problem in the U.S. and how current federally funded child nutrition programs help mitigate this pervasive problem by directly providing children with meals.
 I plan to open my presentation with an overview of what food insecurity is and how being food insecure impacts a person's congitive ability and potential life outcomes.
 This portion of the presentation will set the stage of why the audience might be concerned with this issue.
 Next, I plan to move into data visualizations about child food insecurity rates to show the degree to which this is a problem.
 Then, I plan to provide an overview of federally funded child nutrition programs that directly provide meals to children followed by a series of data visualizations highlighting how impactful these programs are.
 Lastly, I plan to dive into the nutritional value of meals provided by federally funded child nutrition programs and why this element is espeically important for childhood development.
-I plan to close my presentation
+I plan to close my presentation with a call to action on how the audneicne can get involved in supporting these programs.

 ## Initial Sketches